What are the costs?

 Our term time weekly program called the Black Cockatoos (for 6-12 year olds) rate is $60 per week per day (the term is usually 9-10 weeks).

 Our term time weekly program called the Wild Wallabies (3-5 year olds) is $60 for the day (the term is usually 9-10 weeks).

 The School Holiday Program is $60 per day.

 There is a discount of 10% for siblings.

 What age range is it for?

-A Bush School for children aged 6-12 years (children outside this age range will be accepted on a case by case basis) and a A
+Black Cockatoosfor children aged 6-12 years (children outside this age range will be accepted on a case by case basis).

 What do you do if it is raining?